 NIU wants to provide and maintain a healthy and safe working and living environment for students, faculty, staff, and visitors, and a smoke-free campus is an optimal way to realize the health and safety benefits while reducing smoking-related litter throughout campus and complying with state law.

 The NIU Smoke-Free Task Force was formed in Fall, 2014.
 Draft policy development and campus dialogues occurred through March 2015, and the final policy was posted in April 2015.
-Signage and other communications will be in place before and after the law takes effect or July 1, 2015.
+Signage and other communications were in place before and after the law took effect on July 1, 2015.

 Communications include but are not limited to: